Other Classical Performing Arts

 For more than 50 years, New Orleans Friends of Music has brought internationally acclaimed musicians to the community.
 An all-volunteer group, the organization is dedicated to promoting and fostering the performance and appreciation of fine chamber music.

 The New Orleans Friends will again offer its free pre-concert lecture series this season.
 Each lecture, in which a musicologist discusses the works to be performed, will begin at 7 p.m. and will conclude by 7:40 p.m. in order that those attending may be comfortably seated by concert time.
 There is no admission charge for any lecture.

-Upcoming: All performances take place at Dixon Hall, Tulane University.
+All performances take place at Dixon Hall, Tulane University.
+To reserve,

 Richard Goode | Nov.
 3. The pianist returns to the local concert stage after a long absence.